MalikSh96/carsProject/README.md

   -Need to fix (2).\
   -Need to fix (3) to add more pictures.\
   -Need to fix (4).\
+  -(4) is partly fixed.\
+  -Need to refactor the EditCar function so that it corresponds with the amount of data from the database.\
   -Need to fix so that when editing information, you don't have to retype all information in order to edit just one field, because as of now when you try to edit one field you need to fill all other fields again in order for it to proceed.
+  \
+  \
+  -On top of all that, once the project is ready to go on the cloud, you need to refactor the pathes that copies from one folder to another.